limist/literate-programming-examples/README.md

 The benefits of LP using Emacs + Org
 ====================================

+1. Documentation matters, a lot.
-1. Docs matter, a lot - for starters, do you judge a Github project by its README?.
-With literate programming, documentation is integral to development, never an afterthought.
+   - For starters, do you judge a Github project by its README?
    - For all but small throwaway systems, you're likely keeping a separate file of development notes already; LP would integrate that.
+   - No matter how clear the function and data names are, code itself rarely clarifies larger issues of architecture and design, and the decision histories therein.
+   - With literate programming, documentation is integral to development, never an afterthought.
-2. With one LP file, you avoid the incidental/inessential complexity of the filesystem, by avoiding frequent context-switching overhead moving between files.
+2. With one LP file, you avoid the incidental/inessential complexity of the filesystem, by avoiding the frequent context-switching overhead in moving between files.
 And you sidestep your language's imposed filesystem structure.
 3. Org rocks for prose:
-   - Org's plain-text **markup is lightweight**, yet more powerful than Markdown (which lacks hierarchical structuring), and cleaner than rST.
+   - Org's plain-text markup is lightweight, yet more powerful than Markdown (which lacks hierarchical structuring), and cleaner than rST.
-   - The **structural editing** provided by Org documents lets you organize your thoughts/writing/code very quickly.
+   - The structural editing provided by Org documents lets you organize your thoughts/writing/code very quickly.
 With good structure even major revisions are easy.
-   - Org's exporter lets your **write-once, express-many-times**: you can export an Org file to HTML (e.g. for blogging) or LaTeX (for serious publishing) and PDF.
+   - Org's exporter lets your write-once, express-many-times: you can export an Org file to HTML (e.g. for blogging) or LaTeX (for serious publishing) and PDF.
    - It's easy to version-control Org files; it's just plain-text.